SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

 ```

 ## Update build packs
-Find the `manifest.yml` in the root directory.
+Find the `manifest.yml` in the root directory and make sure to use up to date build pack versions.

-Update the `java-buildpack` to version `v4.27`.
-and the nodejs buildpack to version `v1.6.49`.
+For example update `java-buildpack` to version `v4.27` and the nodejs buildpack to version `v1.6.49`.

 # Code changes
 After the dependencies have been changed, the project code probably needs some adjustments as well.